11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 Finger exercises are anything that get the fingers on the strings.
 It could be as simple as playing each finger on a string, one at a time (1234 on each string).

-The specifics of the exercise don’t matter.
+The specifics of the classical guitar exercise don’t matter.
 All that matters is that it’s challenging, but not too challenging.
 Doable, but not easy.

 #9: Do off-guitar exercises and stretching

-When we haven’t been playing guitar, our fingers have little reason to be supple and agile.
-Very little in everyday life requires the dexterity guitar does.
+When we haven’t been playing classical guitar, our fingers have little reason to be supple and agile.
+Very little in everyday life requires the dexterity classical guitar does.

 An exercise as simple as fully opening and closing your hand several times gets the muscles toned and the joints lubricated.

-And easy stretches (nothing painful!) improve circulation and tell your fingers that there’s a new game in town.
+And easy stretches (nothing painful!) improve circulation and tell your fingers that there’s a new game to play.

 #10: Start reading notes immediately

-If our plan is to read music (play from musical notation), we’ll benefit from getting started on this immediately.
+If our plan is to sight-read music (play from sheet music), we’ll benefit from getting started on this immediately.

-It may take quite a while to feel comfortable and effortless using sheet music.
+It may take quite a while to feel comfortable and effortless using classical guitar sheet music.
 (It is an entirely different language, after all.)
-But in the beginning stages, it can feel extremely rewarding to be able to play something (anything!) from notes on a page.
+But in beginner classical guitar stages, it can feel extremely rewarding to be able to play something (anything!) from notes on a page.

 We may not know all the fine details of each dot of ink, but when we start to recognize a note on the page and can play it on the guitar, it feels good.

-Remember, our goal at this point is to keep going.
+The music we play doesn’t need to be classical music.
+It can be any sheet music available.
+Remember, our goal at this point is to keep going at our own pace.
 And progress is motivating.

 #11: Create a low bar for success